incountry/sdk-nodejs/README.md

   secrets: [
     {
       secret: "abc", // {string}
-      version: 0, // {number} Should be a positive integer
+      version: 0 // {number} Should be a positive integer },
-      isKey: false // {boolean} Should be true only for user-defined encryption key },
     {
       secret: "def", // {string}